×

 News & Info

-Your Guide to Becoming an AGNP: Adult-Gerontology Nurse Practitioner
+Becoming an AGNP: A Guide to the Adult-Gerontology Nurse Practitioner Career Pathway

-Returning to school for a Master of Science in Nursing can open the doors to new and exciting opportunities in nursing.
-One of the many advanced practice nursing careers is an Adult-Gerontology Nurse Practitioner.
-AGNPs (Adult-Gerontology Nurse Practitioner) offers a rewarding career that combines the skills of a registered nurse with a personalized approach.
+Returning to school for a Master of Science in Nursing degree can open doors to new and exciting career opportunities in nursing.
+One of the many advanced practice nursing careers available to RNs is an Adult-Gerontology Nurse Practitioner (AGNP).

 What is an Adult-Gerontology Nurse Practitioner?

-An Adult-Gerontology Nurse Practitioner (AGNP) specializes in treating patients ranging from adolescents to geriatrics.
-AGNPs are classified as Advanced-Practice Registered Nurses (APRNs), giving them additional treatment privileges and certifications registered nurses do not have.
+An Adult-Gerontology Nurse Practitioner (AGNP) specializes in treating patients from adolescence through adulthood.
+AGNPs are classified as Advanced-Practice Registered Nurses (APRNs), which gives them additional treatment privileges registered nurses do not have.
+Like any other Nurse Practitioner, AGNPs work alongside registered nurses, physicians, and specialists to diagnose and treat patients through targeted treatment, diagnostic assessments, and preventative care measures.

 What Do AGNPs Do?

-Depending on which specialty they’re in, an Adult-Gerontology Nurse Practitioner could work with a patient throughout their lifespan, for a specified duration, like a hospital stay, or at the end of their lifespan with a specific focus on geriatric care.
 Regardless of their specialization, the core responsibility of an AGNP is to care for their patients.
-Here are some ways AGNPs care for patients.
+Here are some ways AGNPs may provide care for their patients:

-• Take patient’s vitals and perform basic medical testing on patients
+• Take patient’s vitals and perform medical testing on patients as needed.

-• Create and implement care plans for their patients
+• Create and implement short and long-term care plans for their patients.

 The road to becoming an AGNP requires both a bachelor’s and master’s level education.
 In addition, certifications as an AGACNP, AGCNS, or AGPCNP are needed.
-Traditionally, AGNPs receive their certificate as a registered nurse, their Bachelor of Science in nursing, and their Master of Science in nursing before completing their AGNP certification exam.
+A traditional education path includes completing a Bachelor of Science in Nursing program, securing certification as a registered nurse by passing the NCLEX-RN exam, and pursuing an MSN-AGNP specialization.

 pixel